-Figure 3-25 presents seasonal trip frequency by day of the week in 2019.
+presents seasonal trip frequency by day of the week in 2019.
 It shows that the highest traffic occurred on winter Saturdays, followed by summer Saturdays.
 Average 2019 winter Saturday daily traffic (90,598 vehicle trips) was 33% higher than summer Saturday daily traffic (68,074 vehicle trips) and 141% higher than average fall weekday daily traffic (37,601 vehicle trips).
 The numbers reinforce TBM's position as one of the leading winter destinations in Ontario.
 Summer had the highest average daily weekday traffic, which was 33% higher than fall weekday traffic.

-Figure 3-26, Figure 3-27 and Figure 3-28 present the average hourly trip distribution for average winter Saturday, summer Saturday and fall weekday in 2019, respectively.
+, Figure 3-24, and Figure 3-25 present the average hourly trip distribution for average winter Saturday, fall weekday and summer Saturday in 2019, respectively.